 - Relevant work experience in some specialist subject areas

 In addition you must also:

-• provide Disclosure and Barring Service (DBS) check and health clearances
+- provide confirmation of Disclosure and Barring Service (DBS) check

 We particularly welcome applicants from under-represented groups.

 If you study at the university centre, you’ll normally be offered a place on the Postgraduate Certificate in Education or the Postgraduate Diploma in Education (Advanced PGCE in Lifelong Learning).

 Alternatively, you may be considered for a place on the Professional Graduate Certificate in Education.

 If you’re already working as a teacher or trainer at a recognised training or educational establishment within the education and training sector (former post-16 sector) and looking to progress your career, then this course may be ideal for you.

 Upon successful completion of this course, you’ll be eligible to proceed, following a process of professional formation through the Society for Education and Training to gain Qualified Teacher Learning and Skills (QTLS) status.
 This is the full professional status for teachers in the Lifelong Learning Sector.

 On this course you’ll have the opportunity to develop the skills to play a full part in teaching and curriculum development.The course allows you to focus on your particular subject specialist area and a significant amount of your learning happens in your place of work – allowing you to put theory into practice.